 When it comes to meeting people online, you can never be too careful.
-So to answer the question "are dating chat rooms safe?", the real answer is that they are as safe as you make them.
+The real answer as to whether or not dating chat rooms are safe is that they are as safe as you make them.
 The more information you give out, and the more you lower your guard, the more vulnerable you are to potential dangers.
 This isn't to say that everyone you meet in a dating chat room is a creep, but it's a smart idea to keep your information closely guarded until you know people better.

-Information To Keep To Yourself in a Dating Chat Room
+Keep Some Information To Yourself In A Dating Chat Room

 When it comes to revealing information about yourself in dating forums, it is best to keep details about where you live, your school, and your workplace to yourself.
 Of course, you have to tell them something, so be as general as possible.
 No addresses, phone numbers, or anything else that is unique to you.

 You can divulge the country you live in, but if you have an uncommon name, you may want to keep that quiet, too.
 In fact, even if you have a common name, you should still keep your full name to yourself.
-This is because the more you end up revealing about you, the narrower you make other people's searches, common name or not.
+This is because the more you end up revealing about yourself, the narrower you make other people's searches – common name or not.

-You should also make up a screen name that you do not use anywhere else.
-The reason being, if you use the same screen name as your Twitter or Instagram handle, it doesn't require a lot of digging for someone to be able to connect your Twitter or Instagram account with everything you've mentioned in a dating forum.
+You should make up a screen name that you do not use anywhere else.
+If you use the same screen name as your Twitter or Instagram handle, it doesn't require a lot of digging for someone to connect your social media account with everything you've mentioned in a dating forum.

 It is also a good idea to generalize your interests.
 For example, instead of telling people in a dating chat that you adore Britney Spears and Mariah Carey, just say you like pop music in general.
 Or instead of telling them that Sherlock Holmes is your favorite book, just say you like mysteries.
-You can give them a little without telling them a lot and make it easier for them to use your details against you by finding out more about you online.
+You can give them a little without telling them a lot and without making it easier for them to use your details to find out more about you online.

-It may be tempting to send people photos, but you should avoid doing this too.
-It may sound like you can't have any fun online, but in the end, it is better to have a more vanilla experience and to know that you are protecting yourself from harm.
+It may be tempting to send people photos, but you should avoid doing this, too.
+It may sound like you can't have any fun online, but in the end, it is better to know that you are safeguarding yourself from harm.

 How And When To Safely Meet People You've Interacted With Online